Originally Published: 04 March 2020

 Most people with coronavirus have at least one of these symptoms, but some may be asymptomatic.

 If you fall ill with coronavirus symptoms, follow the current health advice.
-In the case of mild COVID-19 symptoms that is currently to get plenty of rest, fluids and to take paracetamol.
+In the case of mild COVID-19 symptoms that is currently to get plenty of rest, fluids and to take paracetamol or ibuprofen.
 You can use the 111 online coronavirus service to find out more.

-If you have more serious symptoms, feeling so ill that you can’t do anything you usually would, or your symptoms do not get better after 7 days, you need to contact NHS 111 online.
+If you have more serious symptoms, feeling so ill that you can’t do anything you usually would, or your symptoms do not get better, you need to contact NHS 111 online.
 In a medical emergency, call 999, letting the operator know you might have coronavirus symptoms.

-You must immediately self-isolate for seven days (from when your symptoms started), or longer if you still have a high temperature.
-Members of your household will also need to self-isolate for 14 days.
+You must immediately self-isolate for a full 10 days (starting from when your symptoms started).
+Members of your household will also need to self-isolate for a full 10 days.
 Read the COVID-19: guidance for households with possible coronavirus infection to find out more.

 You may also wish to alert people with whom you have had close contact with over the last 48 hours.
 Until you have had a test and the test result is known, those people do not need to self-isolate, but they should take extra care in practicing social distancing and good hygiene, and should watch out for their own symptoms.